 - Filter for performance outliers on query level with enough sample data → 0 results

 - Filter on 1-grams with enough sample data → 1 result: “fortnite”

 - Query the neural net with “fortnite”.

 In total the savings of the “hidden” games were many times higher than our input “fortnite”.
 Of course these games will pop up after a few months as bad 1-grams.
 By then a chunk of your budget have already been wasted.
 This approach lets us to set negatives in a very early stage.

-Currently we run Python scripts for those analysis procedures for some of our larger clients.
-If you are interested in a web based application for your business, please contact us for the upcoming beta version.
+Currently we run python scripts for those analysis procedures for some of our larger clients.
+If you’re interested in a web based application for your business, apply for PhraseOn Beta.